ferdinandyb/dotfiles/.config/aerc/aerc_wishlist.md

 - if a new mail arrives into an empty Inbox nothing is selected -> maybe something should be?
 - color different types of tabs differently
 - show "has attachment" icon in message list
+- sort setting with [ui:X=Y] seem to be broken
+- ability to have a "unified" notmuch account to show actual maildir account as receiving account

 # solved